winkm89/teachPress/readme.txt

 = 5.0.4 - (22.03.2015) =
 * Changed: BibTeX value "tpstatus" renamed to "pubstate" (adapted from biblatex)
-* Bugfix: Missing comma in BibTeX entries.
+* Bugfix: Missing comma in BibTeX entries

 = 5.0.3 - (17.03.2015) =
 * Bugfix: Fixed an old installer bug, which adds the wrong template for related content.